Are you interested in preparing for a rewarding career?

 Check out our #CTExplore Video to see Instructor Ralph Boots tell you more about the Diesel Technology program!

-According to the U.S. Bureau of Labor Statistics, the median pay for diesel service technicians and mechanics is $48,500/year (in 2019).
+According to the U.S. Bureau of Labor Statistics, the median pay for diesel service technicians and mechanics is $50,200/year (in 2020) and jobs are projected to grow 8% from 2020 to 2030..
 Students in SIC’s Diesel Technology program may find interest in the following career opportunities:

 - Diesel Mechanic

 - Diesel Technician

 - Parts Manager

 Or maybe you plan to own your own shop!
 If so, The Workforce & Illinois Small Business Development Center (WISBDC) at Southeastern Illinois College can help get you started!

 The goal of the Diesel/Powersports Technology program is to prepare individuals for careers as Diesel/Powersports and Heavy Equipment Mechanics and occupations related to the field.
 Upon satisfactory completion, the student will meet the entry-level performance requirements, including:

 Goal 1: Demonstrate an understanding of the construction, function, and demonstrate general service of major vehicle and equipment components.

 Goal 2: Diagnose mechanical malfunctions and performance problems.
 Demonstrate repair step scenarios.